nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 \phi_{l,a,t} \sim \mathcal{N}(0, Q^{-1})
 $$

-$phi$ can either be thought of as a vector of random variables which follow the distribution as shown above or a 3-dimensional array for the dimensions location, age, and time which we show above for convenience of notation.
+$\phi$ can either be thought of as a vector of random variables which follow the distribution as shown above or a 3-dimensional array for the dimensions location, age, and time which we show above for convenience of notation.